-EMILY POTTER , Clinical and Holistic Health Practitioner, Functional Diagnostic Nutrition Practitioner, Co-Founder of DIY CLEANSE, Mom, Yogi and CACAO NIBS addict
+EMILY POTTER , Clinical and Holistic Health Practitioner, Functional Diagnostic Nutrition Practitioner, Co-Founder of the ignite life project, DIY CLEANSE, Mom, Yogi and CACAO NIBS addict

 I agree with Michael Pollens when he says; “Don’t eat anything your great grandmother wouldn’t recognize as food.”

 Life has a crazy way of leading you to right where you were suppose to be, doesn’t it?
-My story of how I got to where I am today is tragic.
+My story is a tragic one.

 Balance is key

 Knowing what to do is a small piece of the puzzle.
 Implementing the habits is where the real work happens.

 Most people need permission to 'unwire' their previous beliefs around food

 A little bit of mindfulness goes a long way.